 - By letting employees accrue PTO each pay period, with the ability to use only the amount they've accrued to the present date.

 A close look at your business's specific needs can help you make the best decision.

-Define the PTO approval process
+Define the PTO Approval Process

-Once you've crafted a new policy, you'll need to ensure that the terms are communicated to and understood by your staff.
+Once you've crafted a policy, you'll need to ensure that the terms are communicated to and understood by your staff.
 From newsletters to staff meetings, rewards statements, and your employee handbook, make sure employees understand how PTO fits in with their overall benefits package and why they should adhere to specific guidelines to make it work for everyone.
-Openly address the most common questions employees have, such as the number of PTO hours they're entitled to, the methods in which PTO is dispersed, time-off request/approval procedures, and what happens to unused time.
+Openly address the most common questions employees have, such as the amount of PTO time they're entitled to, the methods in which PTO is dispersed, time-off request/approval procedures, and what happens to unused time.

 With everyone's buy-in, PTO may contribute to a better workplace environment, helping your business attract and retain quality talent in the future.
 To ease the transition to paid time off, consider using a high-quality time and attendance solution to accurately track hours worked.